thephpleague/period/docs/4.0/index.md

 [![Build Status](//img.shields.io/travis/thephpleague/period/master.svg?style=flat-square)](//travis-ci.org/thephpleague/period)
 [![Total Downloads](//img.shields.io/packagist/dt/league/period.svg?style=flat-square)](//packagist.org/packages/league/period)

 `Period` is PHP's missing time range API.
-It is based on [Resolving Feature Envy in the Domain](//verraes.net/2014/08/resolving-feature-envy-in-the-domain/) by Mathias Verraes and extends the concept to cover all basic operations regarding interval.
+Based on ideas from [Resolving Feature Envy in the Domain](http://verraes.net/2014/08/resolving-feature-envy-in-the-domain/) by Mathias Verraes, this package extends the concept to cover all basic operations regarding time ranges.

 <p class="message-info">In your code, you will always have to typehint against the <code>League\Period\Period</code> class directly because it is a immutable value object class marked as final and the library does not provide an interface.</p>

 <p class="message-info">Since <code>version 4.1</code> a <code>League\Period\Sequence</code> class is added to improve manipulating a collection of <code>Period</code> objects.</p>

+<p class="message-info">Since <code>version 4.4</code> the <code>Period</code> objects supports all types of boundary with the exception of unbounded interval.</p>

 ## Accessing the interval properties